We have filed a lawsuit: Integrity Matters v. Pikes Peak Library District

 Is it too late to save the Rockrimmon Library?

-Why does PPLD want to close the Rockrimmon Library?
+Why does PPPLD want to close the Rockrimmon Library?

 PPLD’s consideration to close the Rockrimmon Library is primarily due to financial and operational challenges.
 According to the Facilities Master Plan, key reasons include (1) Lease Costs, (2) Facility Size and Condition, and (3) Budget Constraints.